Rajpratik71/linux-manPages/ip.md

               ip -n[etns] NETNS [ OPTIONS ] OBJECT { COMMAND | help }

        -a, -all
-              executes specified command over all objects, it depends if com‐ mand supports this option.
+              executes specified command over all objects, it depends if command supports this option.

        -c, -color
               Use color output.